upenn/neuropsych/README.md

 ## BIT Onboarding

-The BIT onboarding process is where new personnel are familiarized with the BIT team, given an overview of lab/Penn systems, and granted access to these systems.
+The BIT onboarding process familiarizes new personal with the BIT team, gives an overview of lab/Penn systems, and grants access to our systems.

 If you have PennKey access you can follow the instructions for accessing the internal BIT wiki to view [the BIT Onboarding process](https://github.com/upenn/BIT/wiki/BIT-Onboarding).